 The bridal gown is white as a symbol of innocence and purity, thus this color is traditionally reserved for the bride.
 While some recent trends have proposed white attire for the female guests, it is still considered inappropriate to wear white, unless the couple asks you to.

 Italian wedding dresses are made with precious fabrics and reflect the renowned Italian tailoring traditions.
 An Italian traditional dress can be customized with special designs and accessories, according to the taste of the bride.
-The customization process can include multiple trials, so we recommend choosing an Italian designer only if you can visit his/her workshop in Italy more than once.
+The customization process can include multiple trials, so we recommend choosing an Italian designer only if you can visit their workshop in Italy more than once.

 Traditional Italian clothing etiquette can vary according to the type of ceremony: this is an important aspect to consider while choosing your bridal gown.
 There is no particular rule for a symbolic or a civil ceremony dress, so the bride can go bold with bareback cuts and thigh-high slits.
 If the ceremony takes place in a Catholic church, the dress code recommends more modest styles, avoiding bare shoulders, low-cut fronts, and miniskirts.
 This should not limit your choices: you can add an elegant shawl, a cape or a bolero to a strapless gown, or choose a second gown as an after-ceremony wedding dress.